We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Constipation may cause or exacerbate symptoms of bloating.
 Increased fiber and fluid intake, as well as physical activity, are effective natural treatments.

-Foods high in FODMAPs include (
+Foods high in FODMAPs include:

 - Grains: wheat and rye

-- Dairy: milk, custard, yogurt, and soft cheeses
+- Dairy: milk, yogurt, and cheese

 - Other: sugar-free gum and honey